Registration and Scheduling

 4. Repeating a Course.

-An affected individual enrolled in a nursing program of study who has been away from the College for more than one full academic year may be required to repeat any nursing courses he/she has taken.
+1. An affected individual enrolled in a nursing program of study who has been away from the College for more than one full academic year may be required to repeat any nursing courses the student has taken.
 This may apply to courses in other professional programs as well.

 Military Tuition Assistance Policy